The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/6-react-project.md

 ### Project Presentation

-On the final day, you will present to the class:
+On the final day, you will present to the class in a "Science-Fair".
+You will have a station to present your application in short elevator pitch-style presentations that lasts around 5 minutes.
+It should include:

-* Include a short demo (under 2 minutes) of the working application.
-This can be live or recorded.
-* Total presentation: no longer than 5 minutes

-Cover:
 1. What the app does, who it's for, and why you built it
+2. A **live demonstration** of the working application (under 2 minutes)
-2. One technical challenge you solved and how you solved it
+3. One technical challenge you solved and how you solved it
-3. One thing you would build next and how you would build it
+4. One thing you would build next and how you would build it

 ### Bonus